 It is important to protect your skin from extreme cold or hot environments, pollution, harsh chemicals and physical injuries.
 Extreme cold environments can cause cracks in your skin due to dryness whereas excessive hot climate can cause excessive perspiration which can result in dehydration or evaporation of important fluids.
 Try to reduce the exposure to harsh chemicals which can cause deleterious effects to your skin or your body.
 Try out AO + Mist, a product by Mother Dirt, which restores essential bacteria that's been removed by modern hygiene and lifestyles.

-Make it a habit to follow these tips and take care of your skin.
+Make it a habit to follow these tips and your healthy skin with thank you!

 - National Institute of Arthritis and Musculoskeletal and Skin Diseases, S. Department of Health and Human Services.
 April 2015. (https://www.nia.nih.gov/health/publication/skin-care-and-aging)